codingPhuc/Learning_Programming_vault/programming language/C++.md

 is the best free tutorial out there. (reason) It covers everything from the absolute basics to advanced topics.
 It follows modern and best practice guidelines.

 www.studyplan.dev/cpp is a (very) close second, even surpassing learncpp in the breath of topics covered.
-It covers quite a few things that learncpp does not, but does not have just as much detail/in depth explanations on the shared parts.
+It covers quite a few things that learncpp does not, but does not have just as much detail/in depth explana tions on the shared parts.
 Don't be fooled by the somewhat strange AI generated images.
 The author just had a little fun.
 Just ignore them.

  www.cppreference.com